 Errors when attributes and columns are assigned

-- Error: During the upload, an attribute/column title that has been newly created in Excel, e.g. Address information, cannot be selected in Personio.
+During the upload, an attribute/column title that has been newly created in the Excel file, such as Address details, cannot be selected in Personio.

-Fix: First go to Settings > Employee information and create all sections and their corresponding attributes as per the data in the Excel table.
-See this article for more information on how to create sections and attributes.
+First go to Settings > People > Employee information and make sure to create all sections and their corresponding attributes as per the data in the Excel table.
+For more information on how to manage the different sections and attributes, see our Help Center article Create custom sections and attributes.

 Once this has been done, you will be able to assign all attributes to the predefined columns without any issues.

 |Error||Each attribute can only be mapped to one column in your uploaded file.
 You assigned the attribute First name more than once.
 Please correct the problem and try again.|